Mission Statement and History

 Western was founded in Whatcom county in 1893 as the New Whatcom Normal School.
 When it was founded, Western was dedicated to educating teachers in Washington state.
 Over the years, however, Western has grown to accommodate education in a variety of subjects, including Engineering and Design.

 The College of Science and Engineering, where the Engineering and Design Department is housed, was founded in 2003 and was then known as the College of Science and Technology.
-The Engineering and Design department originally started as the Industrial Arts department, and the now four programs that exist in our department were spawned from concentrations created by individuals in our department.
+The Engineering and Design department originally started as the Industrial Arts department, and the now four programs that exist in our department were created from concentrations created by individuals in our department.